-The Student Media Center is a two-story facility located at 817 W. Broad St. Opened in 2005; it is the home to all the officially independent, student-run media at VCU.
-We house eight student-run media organizations available on various media platforms — newspaper, radio, literary and arts journals, digital only-publications, video, comics and more.
+The Student Media Center is home for the editorially independent, student-run media at VCU.
+Eight student-run media organizations are available on various media platforms — newspaper, radio, literary and arts journals, digital only-publications, video, comics and more.

 A portion of the Student Activity Fee, which is part of the annual student bill, primarily funds the Student Media Center.
 As such, our publications are free to all students as available.
 Membership to our media outlets is at each organization's discretion and based on current needs, but there are no major or class year requirements to get involved.